Drawn to Life: Development

 After developing several Java phone titles, 5TH Cell wanted to move to console development and began work on a game for the PlayStation Portable.
 The title was eventually canceled in favor of switching to the Nintendo DS, as the system was cheaper to develop for.
 After applying for a development kit, Nintendo never responded.
 Still interested in the idea, technical director Marius Fahlbusch reverse engineered a DS into a makeshift development kit, and along with co-founders Joseph M. Tringali, and Jeremiah Slaczka, created a demo of Drawn to Life in three months.
 When Nintendo received the demo, they gave 5th Cell a development kit, impressed by the concept of the game and the team’s persistence.

 After receiving their development kit, 5th Cell began submitting their demo to online news sites in hopes of attracting the attention of potential publishers.
 Unfortunately, while articles about the game generated reader interest, they did not attract any publishers.
 One night on MSN Messenger, a business associate asked Slaczka about the game.
 After seeing the demo, he was impressed and connected Slaczka with THQ.
 In August 2006, Tim Campbell, THQ’s vice president of business development, gave 5th Cell its first contract, and THQ officially signed on as the publisher of Drawn to Life.

 Drawn to Life was developed from August 2006 to Fall 2007.
 Nineteen additional employees were hired for the full game compared to the demo.

 Reception

 Critical reviews

-The game received "mixed or average reviews" on both platforms according to video game review aggregator Metacritic.
+The game received "mixed or average reviews" on both platforms according to video game review aggregator platform Metacritic.
 In Japan, Famitsu gave the DS version a score of three eights and one seven for a total of 31 out of 40.